 We visited the spice market; a long street of small open fronted shops piled high with mace, nutmeg, cardamom, ginger, tea, dried coconut, star anise, cinnamon bark; hundreds of sacks of wonderful aromas.
 My Aunt bought a sealed foil bag of a masala mix of spices for chicken and another bag of mango black tea leaves.
 Outside a street vendor crumbled spices on to cut squares of something which resembled leaves whilst a few feet away 5 people sat around a handcart threading fresh marigolds and other flowers for shrine decorations.
 A man selling huge balloons another elaborately carved padlocks; whilst someone bashed away with a hammer making a hole into a cabinet drawer surrounded by 6 idling onlookers.
 And through all of this; the delivery men with boxes and crates piled 3 or 4 high on their heads, pushing their way through the crowds and the rickshaws.

-Back to the car and on to the Gandhi memorial at Raj Ghat; the memorial dedicated to Mahatma Ghandi; a black marble platform that commemorates the place of Ghandi’s cremation in January 1948 a day after his assassination.
-An eternal flame housed in a glass structure burns at one end of the platform with beautiful rings of fresh flowers arranged along the top of the marble structure.
-Based on the Mahatma Ghandi Road, a wide stone paved pathway leads in to the walled area of garden which holds the memorial.
-Shoes must be removed before entering the area and it is an obviously popular pilgrimage site for millions of Indian people.
-Back outside of this walled area shoes can be collected and we walked up on to the surrounding walls for a different view looking down across the beautifully tended gardens and trees.
+Back to the car and to the memorial at Raj Ghat dedicated to Mahatma Ghandi; a black marble platform commemorates the place of Ghandi’s cremation in January 1948, the day after his assassination.
+An eternal flame burns with beautiful rings of fresh flower arrangements.
+On Mahatma Ghandi Road, a wide stone pathway leads in to the walled area of garden which holds the memorial.
+Shoes are removed, it is a popular pilgrimage site for millions of people.
+Outside the wall, shoes collected, we walked up on to the surrounding walls for a different view looking down across the gardens and trees.

 Rita asked our guide (whom we nicknamed Mr. Bollywood for the frequency to which he attended to his hair) what a particular tree in the grounds was; his reply: “An Indian tree”.
 An ex cricket player his first love wasn’t as a tour guide which was understandable but he did give us some very humourous answers to questions.
 A quick lunch of veggie burger and the obligatory drive to the Guide’s friend’s craft shop (admittedly an impressive one of amazing quality but way out of our budget) was followed by a persuasive argument with the guide to stop at the eye-popping Hanuman Temple.